Umar (Marvel Comics): Versus Dr. Strange

 Dormammu returned to overthrow Clea, and freed Umar from banishment.
 Clea and Doctor Strange escaped Dormammu, but met with Umar, who wanted to kill Doctor Strange.
 Umar noticed that her spell was also affecting Clea.
 Clea revealed that they had been married and that there now was a mystical link between them.
 Umar stopped her attack and admitted to Clea that she was unable to kill her own daughter.
 She assisted Strange and Clea in overthrowing Dormammu.
 Umar tricked her brother by suggesting that they divide the rulership over the Dark Dimension into two parts.
 Dormammu agreed and Umar banished him to his part: the domain of the Mindless Ones.
 Umar made peace with Strange and Clea and would now rule the Dark Dimension with Baron Mordo at her side.
 Clea returned to Earth with Strange.

 Many months later, Clea was approached by another Faltine, who claimed to be her cousin.
-He informed her that she needed to defeat Umar, who had turn into a dictator.
+He informed her that she needed to defeat Umar, who had turned into a dictator.
 Clea returned, but found out that it was a trick: the other Faltine was Dormammu in disguise and he absorbed Umar and Mordo into his own body, growing gigantic in size and power.
 Clea remained in the Dark Dimension to battle Dormammu.

 Umar was separated from Dormammu again, although the siblings retained a mystic link, and the two collaborated in defeating an avatar of Eternity, and using the acquired power to remake the universe in their hellish image, but she eventually betrayed her brother, stole his power, and trapped him in the form of a powerless crippled mutate.

 When Dormammu's minion, the criminal gang leader known as Hood questions Satana to learn about his master, the demoness refers to Umar as having been killed by her brother.

 Umar is later resurrected along with other villains by the magic of the Wishing Well.

 During the "Death of Doctor Strange" storyline, Umar manifested part of her kingdom in Antarctica.
 Clea later mentioned to Classic Doctor Strange and those present that Umar and the other inter-dimensional warlords are fleeing from the Three Mothers.

 Powers and abilities

-Umar is immortal and possesses superhuman strength.
-Like Dormammu, Umar's magical powers greatly exceed those of all of Earth's sorcerers, including Dr. Strange, especially when her power is combined with Dormammu.
-However, the fact that he is threatened by his sister's power precludes frequent alliances between the two.
+Umar possesses supernatural strength, stamina, and durability, as well as virtual immortality (even in her humanoid form).
+Like her brother Dormammu, Umar's magical powers greatly exceed those of all sorcerers from Earth, including Doctor Strange.